On the Real Zeroes of Half-integral Weight Hecke Cusp Forms: Introduction

 \section{Introduction}

 Studying the distribution of zeroes of automorphic forms has attracted attention both historically and more recently.
 A classical result in the theory of holomorphic modular forms for the group $\mathrm{SL}_2(\mathbb Z)$ on the upper half $\mathbb H$ of the complex plane is the so-called valence formula.
-It states that the number of (properly weighted) zeroes of such form $f$ with weight $k$ is asymptotically $k/12$ inside the fundamental domain $\mathcal D:=\mathrm{SL}_2(\mathbb Z)\backslash\mathbb H=\{z\in\mathbb H:\, -1/2\leq \Re(z) \leq 1/2,\, |z|\geq 1\}$.
+It states that the number of (properly weighted) zeroes of such a form $f$ with weight $k$ is asymptotically $k/12$ inside the closure of the fundamental domain $\mathcal D:=\mathrm{SL}_2(\mathbb Z)\backslash\mathbb H=\{z\in\mathbb H:\, -1/2\leq \Re(z) \leq 1/2,\, |z|\geq 1\}$.
 Interestingly, it turns out that on smaller scales the distribution of zeroes of different types of automorphic forms can vary drastically.
 For instance, Rankin and Swinnerton-Dyer \cite{Rankin-Swinnerton--Dyer1970} have shown that all the zeroes of holomorphic Eisenstein series lie on the arc $\{|z|=1\}$ and moreover these zeroes are uniformly distributed there as $k\longrightarrow\infty$.
 In contrast, powers of the modular discriminant have a single zero of high multiplicity at infinity.
 Another type of behaviour is displayed by Hecke cusp forms, which form a natural basis for the space of modular forms of a given weight.

-For the latter forms Rudnick \cite{Rudnick2005} showed that the equidistribution of zeroes inside $\mathcal D$, as the weight of the form tends to infinity, follows from the Quantum Unique Ergodicity conjecture (QUE) of himself and Sarnak \cite{Rudnick-Sarnak1994}.
-As the QUE conjecture has since been shown to hold by Holowinsky and Soundararajan \cite{Holowinsky-Soundararajan2010}, Rudnick's equidistribution result is unconditional.
-Given this, it is natural to wonder about the finer distributional behaviour of the zeroes of Hecke cusp forms, e.g. their distribution within subsets of the fundamental domain $\mathcal D$ that shrink as the weight grows.
+For the latter forms Rudnick \cite{Rudnick2005} showed that the equidistribution of zeroes inside $\mathcal D$, as the weight of the form tends to infinity, follows from the holomorphic analogue of the Quantum Unique Ergodicity conjecture (QUE) of himself and Sarnak \cite{Rudnick-Sarnak1994}, which is spelled out explicitly in \cite{Luo-Sarnak2003, Sarnak2001}.
+As this conjecture has since been shown to hold by Holowinsky and Soundararajan \cite{Holowinsky-Soundararajan2010}, Rudnick's equidistribution result is unconditional.
+Given this, it is natural to wonder about the finer distributional behaviour of the zeroes of Hecke cusp forms, e.g. their distribution within subsets of $\mathcal D$ that shrink as the weight grows.